mParticle/docs/src/pages/developers/users/index.md

-User Profile endpoints begin with `https://api.mparticle.com/v1/`.
-Any future updates that introduce breaking changes will be published with a new version number in the URL.
+User Profile endpoints begin with `https://api.mparticle.com/v1/`. mParticle expects that [any future updates](/guides/platform-guide/introduction#forward-looking-statements) that introduce breaking changes will be published with a new version number in the URL.

 ## Authentication